-> The Ophir is a solid all-around harness, offering a few more features and better construction than other sub-$65 options on our list.
-With a drop-seat buckle, four-kilonewton haul loop, and adjustable leg loops, it’s ready for a variety of climbing adventures, both sport and trad.
+The Ophir is a solid all-around harness, offering a few more features and better construction than other $70-and-under options on our list.
+With a drop-seat buckle, 4-kilonewton haul loop, and adjustable leg loops, it’s ready for a variety of climbing adventures, both sport and trad.
 Meanwhile, it's decently light at just 13 ounces and packs up small enough to be a trusty choice for crags with longer approaches.
 Last but not least, Mammut included abrasion indicators so you know when it’s time to retire your harness, which we think is a nice addition.

-> See the Men's Mammut Ophir 3 Slide See the Women's Mammut Ophir 3 Slide
+See the Men's Mammut Ophir 3 Slide See the Women's Mammut Ophir 3 Slide

 Weight: 8.3 oz.